 How is endoscopic sinus surgery performed?

-During endoscopic sinus surgery, the doctor inserts a thin, flexible tube, called an endoscope, into the nostrils to gain access to the sinuses.
-This type of sinus surgery is also called functional endoscopic sinus surgery, or FESS.
+During endoscopic surgery, the doctor inserts a thin, flexible tube, called an endoscope, into the nostrils to gain access to the sinuses.
+This type of surgery is also called functional endoscopic sinus surgery, or FESS.
 The endoscope is equipped with advanced fiber optic technology, allowing the surgeon to see inside the nasal passages and sinuses.
 The doctor uses surgical instruments along with the endoscope to remove blockages and improve sinus drainage.

 For a complete description of endoscopic sinus surgery, take a look at this video.